Ishaan-Dev5/sanatak/sprint-2/ReactDAST.md

 ## 1. Introduction

-This document explains, and the tools and best practices.
+This document provides a comprehensive overview of **Dynamic Application Security Testing (DAST)**, focusing on its purpose, workflow, tools, and best practices for web applications

 ---